hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-intro.md

 **Time Elapsed:** `0:00`.

-* [pretend to grab USB stick and copy some files]
-* (about 10 seconds later) "Oh, don't mind me.
-Just copying some files here."
-* (about 5 seconds later) "Just a few resources I need in order to do this talk."
-* (about 5 seconds later) "There, all done."
-* [eject USB stick, and put it someplace else]
-* (about 5 seconds later) "What?!"
+* [show cassette tape to audience]
+* "I have a question for you."
+* "Who knows what this is?"
+* (...)
-* "This is how we did things back then!"
+* "This is how we listened to audio back then!"
 * "It's easy, it's familiar and it works!
 Well, most of the time."
+* "Who has used one of these in the past year?"
+* "Right, no one.
+So the cassette tape had a good run, but it has been replaced by better alternatives."
+* --
+* "I've brought something else" [usb stick]
 * "Come on, can I get some love for USB sticks?"
 * "No no!
 Let's be serious for a minute."
 * "Can I please see a show of hands: who has used a USB stick at least once in the past year?"